Arkansas gas price holds steady, diesel hits another record - NewsBreak

 Diesel fuel saw an increase of less than a cent, bumping it to another record high.

 Drivers in Newton County are paying $4.88 per gallon, the most in the state.
-Drivers in Searcy County are paying the least average of $4.24 per gallon.Biden to call on Congress to suspend gas tax for three months
+Drivers in Searcy County are paying the least average of $4.24 per gallon.Manager fired after gas station mistakenly sells gas for 69 cents a gallon

 In central Arkansas, Pine Bluff drivers are paying $4.48 per gallon.
 Drivers in Hot Springs are paying $4.43 per gallon.
 Trailing behind, drivers in the Little Rock-North Little Rock area ae paying $4.42 per gallon.